beauwright/Conform-Sidekick/cusom_location_instructions.md

-These instructions are intended to help users who have not installed DaVinci Resolve Studio in the standard location make Conform Sidekick work as intended.
-Users who install DaVinci Resolve Studio normally should not need to follow these instructions, Conform Sidekick automatically looks for DaVinci Resolve in the default installation location.
+These instructions are intended to help users who have not installed DaVinci Resolve Studio in the standard location help Conform Sidekick connect to DaVinci Resolve.
+Users who install DaVinci Resolve Studio normally should not need to follow these instructions as Conform Sidekick automatically looks for DaVinci Resolve in its default installation location.

 ### For macOS Users: